harris-nguyen/online-store/README.md

 - User can view details of a product
 - User can add a product to their cart
 - User can add a product to their cart
+- User can delete a product from their cart
 - User can view their cart summary
 - User can place an order